indiecc/free-license/terms.md

 ### Give Credit

-You must give this software and the developer credit for contributing to projects you develop, test, produce, or provide using this software.
+Give this software and the developer credit for contributing to projects you develop, test, produce, or provide using this software.

 #### How to Give Credit

-You must give credit in such a way that others can freely and readily find a written notice identifying this software and the developer, by name, as contributing to your project.
-You must not do anything to stop others from sharing, publishing, or using those credits.
+Give credit in such a way that others can freely and readily find a written notice identifying this software and the developer, by name, as contributing to your project.
+Do not do anything to stop others from sharing, publishing, or using those credits.

 #### Conventions